patleeman/geckopush/README.md

-# geckoboard_push
+#Geckopush
-Easy to use library to push data to custom widgets on Geckoboard.com
+##Easy to use library to push data to custom widgets on Geckoboard.com

 The goal behind this library is to be easy to set up and easy to use.